executors/executors/wording.md

 The name `execution::value` denotes a customization point object.
 The expression `execution::value(C, V)` for some subexpressions `C` and `V` is expression-equivalent to:

 - `C.value(V)`, if that expression is valid.
-If the function selected does not send the value `V` to the callback `C`'s value signal, the program is ill-formed with no diagnostic required.
+If the function selected does not send the value `V` to the callback `C`'s value channel, the program is ill-formed with no diagnostic required.

 - Otherwise, `value(C, V)`, if that expression is valid, with overload resolution performed in a context that includes the declaration

         template<class C, class V>
           void value(C, V) = delete;

     and that does not include a declaration of `execution::value`.
-If the function selected by overload resolution does not send the value `V` to the callback `C`'s value signal, the program is ill-formed with no diagnostic required.
+If the function selected by overload resolution does not send the value `V` to the callback `C`'s value channel, the program is ill-formed with no diagnostic required.

 - Otherwise, `execution::value(C, V)` is ill-formed.

-[*Editorial note:* We should probably define what "send the value `V` to the callback `C`'s value signal" means more carefully. *--end editorial note*]
+[*Editorial note:* We should probably define what "send the value `V` to the callback `C`'s value channel" means more carefully. *--end editorial note*]

+[*Editorial note:* This specification is adapted from `ranges::iter_swap`. *--end editorial note*]

+#### `execution::done`

+The name `execution::value` denotes a customization point object.
+The expression `execution::done(C)` for some subexpression `C` is expression-equivalent to:

+- `C.done()`, if that expression is valid.
+If the function selected does not signal the callback `C`'s done channel, the program is ill-formed with no diagnostic required.

+- Otherwise, `done(C)`, if that expression is valid, with overload resolution performed in a context that includes the declaration

+        template<class C>
+          void done(C) = delete;

+    and that does not include a declaration of `execution::done`.
+If the function selected by overload resolution does not signal the callback `C`'s done channel, the program is ill-formed with no diagnostic required.

+- Otherwise, `execution::done(C)` is ill-formed.

+[*Editorial note:* We should probably define what "send the signal callback `C`'s done channel" means more carefully. *--end editorial note*]

 [*Editorial note:* This specification is adapted from `ranges::iter_swap`. *--end editorial note*]

 #### `execution::execute`